Students and Teachers

 We realize that there is no better time to be exposed to classical music than in one’s youth.
 So, to all our teachers, thank you for your commitment to music and for sharing it with those you influence.
 If you have a question or special request, please call us.
 We are interested in supporting you and will always strive to support your efforts.

-$10 Student/Teacher Rush Tickets (includes handling fee) are available one hour prior to performances.
+$10 Student/Teacher Rush Tickets (includes handling fee) are available one hour prior to the Saturday evening performance.
 A valid ID or letter from a teacher is required.
 This price is valid as long as student seating is available.

 Box Office Hours

 Box Office opens 3 hours prior to curtain for weekend performances.

 Field Trip Opportunities